 Orthopaedic physiotherapy addresses neuro-muscular-skeletal pain and dysfunctions.
 This is an umbrella term covering complaints arising from dysfunction within our peripheral nervous system, myofascial system, skeletal system as well as the interrelationships between these systems.
+This article was published in order to try to unpack the term of neuro-muscular-skeletal pain for a better understanding as to what your Physio can treat.

 Our myofascial system consists of individual muscles with their tendon-like attachments to the bones, as well as their fascial covering (sheets of connective tissue, made up mainly of collagen).
 Shortening or lengthening in one area due to posture and/or repetitive activities can cause dysfunction leading to pain in the area or related areas.
 For more on fascial manipulation treatment used by Lamberti Physiotherapy, read our Blog articles on the subject.

 Overuse/repetitive loading can also lead to the formation of trigger points which can cause a decrease in the muscles’ functional ability, as well as pain.
 This can be remedied with soft tissue treatment of muscles, tendons or ligaments.
 If your physio makes the assessment that you need dry needling, then he/she will add that to the therapy.
-Dry needling is a technique which uses a “dry” needle, one without medication or injection, inserted through the skin into those trigger points.
+Dry needling is a technique that uses a “dry” needle, one without medication or injection, inserted through the skin into those trigger points.

 Our skeletal system consists of our basic bony skeleton, attached together by various ligaments.
-Between the bones which join together, there is cartilage of varying amount and thickness, depending on the job that those bones have to do at each area.
+Between the bones which join together, there is cartilage of varying amounts and thickness, depending on the job that those bones have to do at each area.
 For example: between the main bones in our upper and lower leg (the femur and tibia), we have two menisci or cartilage pads.
-These allow the bony surfaces to roll and glide as we move, as well absorb impact in activities such as running.
+These allow the bony surfaces to roll and glide as we move, as well as absorb impact in activities such as running.
 Imbalances in our muscular system and biomechanical (movement) problems can lead to stress on the menisci.
 Orthopaedic treatment can alleviate symptoms and correct issues by working on strengthening the required areas.

-In the spine we have discs between each vertebra and these are another type of specialised ‘shock absorber’.
+In the spine, we have discs between each vertebra and these are another type of specialised ‘shock absorber’.
 Poor posture, or constant impact by a specific activity, can cause wear and tear of the discs and, on occasion, the constant pressure may cause the disc to slightly bulge out (like a balloon when you squeeze one end lightly).

-When diagnosing this kind of condition, your physio would look to fixing your posture by releasing tight muscles and fascia, mobilising stiff joints and recommending how you can strengthen specific muscles in the area.
+When diagnosing this kind of condition, your physio would look to fix your posture by releasing tight muscles and fascia, mobilising stiff joints and recommending how you can strengthen specific muscles in the area.
 This will help you to function better each day, as well as help to prevent future pain.

 Our peripheral neural system consists of the nerves as they exit out of the spine, through the surrounding muscles and fascia.
 If the nerve’s space is prevented from easily moving throughout the body, irritation or compression of the nerve may occur.
 Physiotherapy treatment can aid in reducing the load on the neural system by releasing the relevant tight fascia and muscles, loosening stiff joints through or around which nerves pass, so allowing the nerves to slide and glide along their pathways.